Ginkgo Bioworks was founded with the mission to make biology easier to engineer.

 The fermentation team brews with designer microbes.
 Fermentation engineers design and develop new processes for scaling up microbial manufacturing, from automated, small-scale bioreactors to full scale commercialization.

-The DNA synthesis team manufactures gene- and pathway-length DNA sequences used by Ginkgo organism engineers.
+The DNA synthesis team operates the BIOFAB platform to manufacture gene- and pathway-length DNA sequences used by Ginkgo organism engineers.

 Organism engineers design microbes.
 Using foundry tools to accelerate their design cycle, organism engineers build enzyme pathways, design experiments, and engineer the strains that get the job done.

 Process development turns beer into perfume (among other things).
 Process engineers design and manage the commercial scale manufacturing and downstream processing necessary to produce and purify cultured ingredients and other products.

 Working to commercialize biological design, the business development team works closely with our customers to identify needs and build strong partnerships across a wide range of industries.